restreamio/postcss-csso/README.md

 [PostCSS](https://github.com/postcss/postcss) plugin to minify CSS using [CSSO](https://github.com/css/csso).

-Under the hood the plugin converts `PostCSS` AST into `CSSO` format, minifies it and converts back.
-The plugin uses either original `PostCSS` nodes or their clones on back convertation.
-Shape of `PostCSS` tree nodes (e.g. meta information added by another plugins) is stay the same in most cases.
-Also it allows to generate source map correctly.
+Under the hood the plugin converts `PostCSS` AST into `CSSO` format, optimises it and converts back.
+The plugin uses either input `PostCSS` tree nodes or their clones on reverse convertation.
+So shape of original `PostCSS` tree nodes persists the same after compression in most cases (e.g. properties added by other plugins isn't lost).
+Also this allows to generate source map correctly.

-Performance of the plugin is approximately the same as [CSSO](https://github.com/css/csso) has.
-See current state of perfomance in comparation [table](https://goalsmashers.github.io/css-minification-benchmark/)
+Performance of the plugin is approximately the same as `CSSO` has (see `CSSO` numbers in [comparison table](https://goalsmashers.github.io/css-minification-benchmark/)).

 > If you have any difficulties with the output of this plugin, please use the [CSSO tracker](https://github.com/css/csso/issues).